Season Four Finale: Plot

-While Butcher is recovering at a CIA facility, he has a conversation with Kessler in which Kessler urges him to commit a Supe genocide that would kill Homelander as well, though he rebuffs him before Mallory arrives and calls Ryan.
-When Ryan arrives there, Mallory, unwillingly to Butcher, tells him all the crimes his father committed and tells him that he has to train him to kill Homelander.
-When he refuses, Mallory tries to lock him up only for him to shove her into a wall, accidentally killing her.
+While Billy Butcher is recovering at a CIA facility, he has a conversation with Joe Kessler in which Kessler urges him to commit a Supe genocide that would kill Homelander as well, though he rebuffs him before Grace Mallory arrives and calls Ryan.
+When Ryan arrives at the facility, Mallory, unwillingly to Butcher, tells him all the crimes his father committed and tells him that he has to train him to kill Homelander.
+When he refuses, Mallory tries to lock him up only for him to shove her into a wall, killing her.
 Following Mallory's death, Butcher embraces his dark side as Kessler.

-As the votes certifying Robert Singer's electoral victory are being counted, Hughie begins searching for the files incriminating Victoria Neuman only to discover that they have been deleted by the shapeshifting Annie without his knowledge.
-Without the virus, The Boys, after M.M.'s idea, take Singer to a bunker, and when Hughie discovers that Annie is the shapeshifter, a fight breaks out in which the real Annie ends up killing the shapeshifter.
-At the same time, Homelander exposes Neuman as Supe on air live and orders the remaining Seven to kill anyone who could incriminate them.
-One of the targets is Ashley, who injects herself with Compound V and begins to mutate.
+As the votes certifying president-elect Bob Singer's electoral victory are being counted, Hughie Campbell begins searching for the files incriminating Victoria Neuman only to discover that they have been deleted by the shapeshifting Annie January without his knowledge.
+Without the virus, the Boys, after M.M.'s suggestion, take Singer to a bunker with the secret service.
+After Hughie realizes that Annie is the shapeshifter, a fight breaks out in which the real Annie ends up killing the shapeshifter.
+Meanwhile, Homelander exposes Neuman as a Supe during a live broadcast and orders the remaining Seven to kill anyone who could incriminate them.
+One of the targets is Ashley, who frantically injects herself with Compound V and begins to mutate.

-After Homelander threatens Zoe, Victoria asks for Hughie's help to break free from Homelander's control.
+After Homelander threatens that he will kill her daughter, Zoe, Victoria asks for Hughie's help to break free from Homelander's control.
 At first, the Boys are hesitant to work with Neuman, but after a speech from Hughie they agree.
-When they meet at the Boys' temporary base, while the team and Neuman are talking, Butcher arrives and brutally kills Neuman with his new tendril superpowers, taking the dose of the virus.
+When they meet at the Boys' temporary base, while the team and Neuman discuss plans, Butcher arrives and brutally kills Neuman with his new tendril superpowers, taking the dose of the virus.

-After Neuman's death, a devastated Homelander is told by Sister Sage that this was the plan and Steven Calhoun, who will be the new president of the United States following Singer's arrest, swears loyalty to him.
+After Neuman's death, a devastated Homelander is told by Sister Sage that this was the plan and Senator Steven Calhoun, who will be the new president of the United States following Singer's arrest, swears loyalty to him.
 In a speech, Calhoun declares martial law and Homelander imperiously interrupts him to assure America that the ("official") Supes will take revenge on the "enemies" of the country.
-All of The Boys are captured except Butcher and Annie, who flies away when she regains her powers.
-Zoe is captured by Vought troops, who take her to the Red River orphanage.
+All of the Boys are soon captured by Vought troops except Butcher and Annie, who flies away once she regains her powers.
+With her mother dead, Zoe is escorted to the Red River Institute, being left to grow up in the same system her mother once did.

 In a mid-credits scene, Calhoun shows Homelander where Soldier Boy is being held, revealing to Homelander that he is still alive.

 Production

 Music

-The episode features the song "Heart-Shaped Box" by Nirvana.
+The episode features the song "Heart-Shaped Box" (1993) by Nirvana.